 At a distance of 32 km from Ajmer and 106 km from Jaipur, Kishangarh is a historical town and a municipality situated in the Ajmer district of Rajasthan.
 Popularly called the marble city of India, Kishangarh is one of the top places to visit as part of Ajmer holiday packages.

 Kishangarh State was founded by the Jodhpur prince Kishan Singh in 1609 CE.
-Prior to the rule of Kishan Singh, Kishangarh was ruled by Maharaja Samokhan Singh who was a distant relative of Kishan Singh's family and grandfather of Naubat Khan.
+Before the rule of Kishan Singh, Kishangarh was ruled by Maharaja Samokhan Singh who was a distant relative of Kishan Singh's family and grandfather of Naubat Khan.
 Kishangarh was the capital of the eponymous princely state during the British Raj, which was located in the Rajputana Agency.

 Kishangarh is the birthplace of the Kishangarh School of painting, which is known for the beautiful depiction of a courtesan known as Bani Thani.
 This school was established by Maharaja Sawant Singh.
-Khoda Ganesh Ji temple, Kishangarh fort, Phool Mahal Palace, and Gondalav Lake are some of the major attractions of the city.
+Khoda Ganesh Ji temple, Kishangarh Fort, Phool Mahal Palace, and Gondalav Lake are some of the major attractions of the city.
 It also has a small temple of nine planets and is the only place in the world with a temple of nine planets.

-Another structure which offers a magnetic appeal to the fort is the Phool Mahal or the Flower Palace.
+Another structure that offers a magnetic appeal to the fort is the Phool Mahal or the Flower Palace.
 The palace is a living example of the splendor of the Rathore Rajputs.
 The walls of the beautiful palace are adorned with striking frescoes and gorgeous murals.
 This enchanting Phool Mahal is now converted into a heritage hotel.